-The video in the series «Women in science: an incomplete history» are dedicated to women pioneers and inventors.
+The video in the series “Women in science: an incomplete history” is dedicated to women pioneers and inventors.

-Video that shows how women scientists from University of Burgos, who work on varied scientific areas, open their labs and places of work to make girls feel welcomed.
+A video shows how women scientists from the University of Burgos, who work on varied scientific areas, open their labs and places of work to make girls feel welcome.
 Made for the 11 February, International Day of Women and Girls in Science.

 - Un Día en la VIDA de CIENCIA y DIVULGACIÓN | Inés-table